 “They haven’t decided yet.”

-Before you tell someone there job is impacted, image the next five questions you would ask if you were in their shoes.
+Before you tell someone their job is impacted in a workplace restructure, imagine the next five questions you would ask if you were in their shoes.
 If you don’t have the answers, get them first.

 5. Underestimating the Angst